rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 ![shopify](./../../../asset/image/shopify-11.png ':size=400')

 ##### From Exported Order
-You can also find the reference number on the exported CSV file using Shopify export feature: __All Orders-->Export-->Export Orders.__ Then search within the CSV file.
+You can also find the reference number on the exported CSV file using Shopify export feature: __All Orders->Export->Export Orders.__ Then search within the CSV file.

 ![shopify](./../../../asset/image/shopify-12.png ':size=400')
 </article>